It might have an unusual-sounding name, but the Dutch Reach is a car safety technique that could help to save the lives of cyclists.

 By using the opposite hand, it forces you to turn your body and check behind you.
 It also allows you to check your rear-view and wing mirrors as you swivel.

-Once you’ve checked your blind spot, you can make sure there is no oncoming cyclist that you might hit with the car door.
+Once you’ve checked your blind spot, you can make sure there is no approaching cyclist that you might hit with the car door.

 Why should you open a car door with your further hand?